Configure Command Overview

-If another user has locked the configuration, and you need to forcibly log the person out, enter the operational mode command request system logout pid pid_number.
+If another user has locked the configuration, and you need to forcibly log them out, use the operational mode command request system logout pid pid_number.
+You can locate the pid_number in the notification you receive upon entering configuration mode when someone else has locked it for exclusive access.

-If you enter configuration mode and another user is also in configuration mode and has locked the configuration, a message identifies the user and the portion of the configuration that the user is viewing or editing:
+If you enter configuration mode and another user is also in configuration mode and has locked the configuration, a message identifies the user and the portion of the configuration that the user is viewing or editing.
+For example, in this is case, the pid_number of the user who has locked the configuration for exclusive access is 1088.

 In configure exclusive mode, any uncommitted changes are discarded when you exit:

-When you use the yes option to exit configure exclusive mode, Junos OS discards your uncommitted changes and rolls backs your configuration.
+When you use the yes option to exit configure exclusive mode, Junos OS discards any uncommitted changes and rolls backs the configuration to its previously committed state.
 The no option allows you to continue editing or to commit your changes in configure exclusive mode.

-When a user exits from configure exclusive mode while another user is in configure private mode, Junos OS will roll back any uncommitted changes.
+When one user exits from configure exclusive mode while another user is in configure private mode, Junos OS will roll back any uncommitted changes in the private mode session.

-If you enter configuration mode with the configure exclusive command, and issue commit confirmed, but do not confirm the commit, automatic rollback is triggered.
-Once automatic rollback occurs, the management daemon (MGD) removes the exclusive lock from your session and as a result, the error message “access has been revoked” is displayed.
+If you enter configuration mode with the configure exclusive command, and issue commit confirmed, but do not actually confirm the commit within the specified interval, an automatic rollback is triggered.
+Once automatic rollback occurs, Junos OS removes the exclusive lock from your session and as a result, the error message “access has been revoked” is displayed.
 This is because the session is no longer an exclusive session.
+What this means for you is that the configuration is back to the default state where anyone with access can edit and/or commit it.
+To re-lock the configuration, you need to use the configure exclusive command again.

-If you initiate a configure exclusive session, issue commit confirmed and confirm the commit, the exclusive lock is retained in your session
+If you initiate a configure exclusive session, issue commit confirmed and confirm the commit, the exclusive lock is retained in your session.
+You can continue to make changes to the configuration while still in a locked exclusive session.

 Updating the configure private Configuration